moxvallix/mmb/README.md

 - Diamonds: A 'Diamonds' playing card symbol.
 - Hearts: A 'Hearts' playing card symbol.
 - Spades: A 'Spades' playing card symbol.
+- Anchor: An anchor icon.
+- Eye: A human eye icon.
 - Companion: A companion cube icon.
 - Revolution: An icon of a fist raised in a revolutionary pose.